SiaFoundation/siad/modules/feemanager/README.md

 **Outbound Complexities**
-  - The persist subsystem's `callInitPersist` method is called from `NewCustomeFeeManager` to initialize the persistence files and/or load the persistence from disk
+  - The persist subsystem's `callInitPersist` method is called from `NewCustomFeeManager` to initialize the persistence files and/or load the persistence from disk
   - The persist subsystem's `callPersistFeeCancelation` method is called from `CancelFee` to remove the fee from the FeeManager and persist the change on